ibm-cloud-docs/containers/cs_ha.md

   <dd><p>A zone failure affects all physical compute hosts and NFS storage.
 Failures include power, cooling, networking, or storage outages, and natural disasters, like flooding, earthquakes, and hurricanes.
 To protect against a zone failure, you must have clusters in two different zones that are load balanced by an external load balancer.</p>
   <p>See [Setting up highly available clusters](/docs/containers?topic=containers-ha_clusters#ha_clusters).</p></dd>
 <dt> 5.
 Region failure.</dt>
   <dd><p>Every region is set up with a highly available load balancer that is accessible from the region-specific API endpoint.
 The load balancer routes incoming and outgoing requests to clusters in the regional zones.
 The likelihood of a full regional failure is low.
 However, to account for this failure, you can set up multiple clusters in different regions and connect them by using an external load balancer.
 If an entire region fails, the cluster in the other region can take over the work load.</p><p class="note">A multi-region cluster requires several Cloud resources, and depending on your app, can be complex and expensive.
 Check whether you need a multi-region setup or if you can accommodate a potential service disruption.
-If you want to set up a multi-region cluster, make sure that your app and the data can be hosted in another region, and that your app can handle global data replication.</p>
+If you want to set up a multi-region cluster, ensure that your app and the data can be hosted in another region, and that your app can handle global data replication.</p>
   <p>See [Setting up highly available clusters](/docs/containers?topic=containers-ha_clusters#ha_clusters).</p></dd>
 <dt> 6a, 6b.
 Storage failure.</dt>
   <dd><p>In a stateful app, data plays an important role to keep your app up and running.
 Make sure that your data is highly available so that you can recover from a potential failure.
 In {{site.data.keyword.containerlong_notm}}, you can choose from several options to persist your data.
 For example, you can provision NFS storage by using Kubernetes native persistent volumes, or store your data by using an {{site.data.keyword.cloud_notm}} database service.</p>